MicrosoftDocs/azure-docs-powershell/azureps-cmdlets-docs/ServiceManagement/Azure.Compute/v1.6.1/Get-AzureWebHostingPlanMetric.md

 ## DESCRIPTION
 powershell_prelim

-The **Get-AzureWebHostingPlanMetric** cmdlet gets metrics for azure_2 web hosting plans in a subscription.
+The **Get-AzureWebHostingPlanMetric** cmdlet gets metrics for Azure web hosting plans in a subscription.

 ## EXAMPLES